Skip to main content

 • Dial in the following format: xxx*yyyyy, where "xxx" is an ID of termination vendor's Account and "yyyyy" – an actual number in an international format.

 Example: test-engineer dials 100*4955667788, this means that number "4955667788" will be sent to a vendor, whose Account ID is 100.
-This way a test person can quickly and conveniently test a lot of vendors, without the need to build new Routing Plans/Rules for each particular case.
+This way a test person can quickly and conveniently test a lot of vendors, without the need to build new Routing Plans / Rules for each particular case.

 tip

-Please be advised that the above-mentioned example will work only if origination Client has assgined Rate Table that covers a 100 destination.
+Please be advised that the above-mentioned example will work only if origination Client has assigned Rate Table that covers a 100 destination.
 That's why we recommend to assign a Rate Table that covers all possible codes (separate Rates for destinations from 1 to 9).

 Cause: Dynamic Routing Manager was not run.